shawnho1018/Anthos/cloudrunAnthos-pubsub/README.md

 5. 3-config-pubsub.sh: this file will replace HelloWorld service with a pubsub service.
 It will also setup pub/sub's topic and subscription.
 Follow the instruction in the script to see the result.
 ![PubSub Service Log](images/pubsub-result.png).

+6. 99-clean-all.sh: this file will remove all setups in this lab, except for static-ip, ssl-certificate, and two images built in 0-init.sh.
+These four items requires manually removal.